emipa606/AnimalFeedTrough/README.md

 Tired of watching your animals eat off the floor like filthy...um ???...animals?
 Not any more.
-Get the &apos;Animal Feed Trough&apos; and those pigs will be eating in style.
+Get the 'Animal Feed Trough' and those pigs will be eating in style.
 *A wooden trough specifically for Hay and Kibble